elishaterada/react-recipe/lint.md

 # Add ESLint to your project

-It's best to complete this step early on in the project so you don't have to fix errors later.
+It's recomended to complete this step early on in the project so you don't have to fix lint errors later.

 Use [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) which includes plugins for Import, React, and a11y.